 Hy-Grade could have coated its engineered steel roof shakes with anything or even nothing at all.
-An uncoated stainless steel shake is the premier, and most costly, roof shake possible.
+Nothing at all results in an uneven weathered appearance very quickly after installation.
+Even if a stainless steel shake is used, it is the most costly, roof shake possible.
 It would last forever and cost as much; which is simply out of most Canadian’s budget.

 With unpainted out of the question, that leaves paint, grit/stone or PVC.

 Hy-Grade steel roof shakes were painted at one point many years ago.
 Hy-Grade soon encountered a few issues with excessive fading, peeling (delamination), and cracking.
 Ontario’s temperature extremes are just too much for paint coatings.
 Metal expansion and contraction due to temperature fluctuations add too much stress to this coating.
 Hy-Grade resolved all of its painted roofs issues such that all customers were satisfied; so, be cautious of any painted metal roofs.

 Stone or grit coatings are apparently for those who want to mimic the appearance of asphalt shingles.
 Along with holding on to water, mould and debris, stone/grit covered steel roofs have been shown to cause great issues to customers who bought them, the contractors who installed them and the manufacturers that made them.
 It’s believed the epoxy holding the stone/grit to the metal surface lets go due to UV radiation and/or the stress of metal expansion and contraction due to temperature extremes.